 Jen O’Hanlon: So, we’re all started and ready to go?
 Should I start?
 See, like all this is going to get cut out.

 Hi everyone.
-I’m Jen O’Hanlon with Wallace and Company, Sotheby’s International Realty.
+I’m Jen O’Hanlon with Compass Martha's Vineyard.
 I am here today in Edgartown with Michelle Oteri, with Allied Mortgage Group.
 And she is going to tell us a little bit about what she does.
 Michelle, can you tell me how you got into the loan business and mortgages?

 Michelle Oteri: Yes.
 I have been doing it for 28 years now.
 I started out as a receptionist when I was 19.
 It was just a temp job and I just liked it, and just kept moving up the ranks.

 Jen O’Hanlon: What sets you apart from going to a bank or working with you?